nickdeveaux/nextflow_chatbot/README.md

 **Deployed URL**: [Add your deployed URL here after deployment]

-**Note**: The demo uses mock mode if no API key is configured, so it will work without OpenAI credentials.
+**Note**: The demo will call Gemini directly if the vector store is unavailable.

 See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.